arthur-jacquin/edit/notes.md

 TODO:
 - continue migration
-- highlight selections, matching bracket
+- highlight selections
-- move cursor line as a compile-time setting
+- move cursor line, highlight matching bracket... as compile-time settings
 - syntax highlight rules
 - case sensitive
 - read-only mode
+- gathers variables in good order in globals.h

 internalize termbox
+better move when an index is already known
-Remove all the go_to(pos_of(..., just attribute new asked y and x, and go_to(pos_of(x, y)) at start of main loop TODO for move after indent: check difference of l->ml switch dialog (including printing) to UNICODE search and replace with UTF 8 ? is_bracket, find positions... with UTF-8 ?
+Remove all the go_to(pos_of(..., just attribute new asked y and x, and go_to(pos_of(x, y)) at start of main loop TODO for move after indent: check difference of l->ml search and replace with UTF 8 ?
 UTF-8: move everything to a expand - process - compress model ?
+4 * INTERFACE_WIDTH ?
+int resize_to_be_treated ?
+remove masks ?

 For now
 1. FILE (supposedly UTF-8)